Shooting of Charles Kinsey

-On July 18, 2016, Charles Kinsey, a mental health therapist, was shot in the leg by a police officer in North Miami, Florida.
+On July 18, 2016, Charles Kinsey, a behavior therapist, was shot in the leg by a police officer in North Miami, Florida United States.
 Kinsey had been retrieving his 27-year-old autistic patient, Arnaldo Rios Soto, who had run away from his group home.
 Police encountered the pair while they were searching for an armed suicidal man.
 Kinsey was lying on the ground with his hands in the air, and trying to negotiate between officers and his patient, when he was shot.
 The officer who shot Kinsey said he had been aiming at the patient, who the officer believed was threatening Kinsey with a gun.
 Both Kinsey and his patient were unarmed.

 Following the shooting, Kinsey said he was handcuffed and left bleeding on the ground for 20 minutes without police giving him medical aid.
 The incident received significant media attention following the appearance of cellphone video footage.
 The officer who shot Kinsey, Jonathan Aledda, was arrested in 2017, and charged with attempted manslaughter and negligence.
 In June 2019, Aledda was found guilty by a jury of culpable negligence.
 One day after being found guilty, Aledda was also fired from the police force.
 He was sentenced to probation and required to write a 2,500 word essay on policing.
-He ultimately completed a total of 5 months of probation and no prison time.
+He ultimately completed a total of five months of probation and no prison time.
 After Aledda was found guilty, Kinsey and the City of North Miami reached a settlement for an undisclosed amount in a federal lawsuit Kinsey had filed.
 In February 2022, Aledda's conviction was overturned.

 Background

 On July 18, 2016, shortly before 5:00 p.m.
-EDT, a 27-year-old male non-verbal severely autistic man clutching a silver toy tanker truck ran away from his mental health facility, MacTown Panther Group Homes.
+EDT, Arnaldo Rios Soto, a 27-year-old non-verbal patient with severe autism and an IQ of 40, ran away from his mental health facility, MacTown Panther Group Homes.
+He took with him a silver toy truck.
 Charles Kinsey, a 47-year-old mental health worker, followed his patient out of the facility to retrieve him.
 Kinsey had worked at the facility for over a year, was involved in community efforts to keep local kids in school, and is the father of five children.
 According to NPR, Kinsey has been a member of the local "Circle of Brotherhood" group whose mission is "Serving and Protecting our Community".

 The police were at the same time responding to reports of a man threatening to shoot himself in the area, at Northeast 127th Street and 14th Avenue.
 Police received a call around 5:30 p.m.
 The North Miami Assistant Police Chief, Neal Cuevas, said that the autistic man did not comply with orders when the police arrived on the scene.